 How to Use ConfigMgr SCCM Tool Client Spy CliSpy exe Endpoint Manager.
 Client Spy is System Center Configuration Manager Client Troubleshooting Tool.

-Client Spy can be used for the troubleshooting of software distribution, Inventory and Metering Issues.
+Client Spy can be used to troubleshoot software distribution, Inventory, and Metering Issues.
 Have you ever played with CliSpy.exe?
 If not, start using it.

 How to Use ConfigMgr SCCM Tool Client Spy CliSpy exe Endpoint Manager

-In this post, I ‘m trying to explore Client Spy tool in some more details.
-How it can be used more effectively.
-The documentation provided with this toolkit is excellent (ToolkitHelp), however, I’ve seen lot of us never look into those documentations.
+In this post, I‘m trying to explore the Client Spy tool in more detail how it can be used more effectively.
+The documentation provided with this toolkit is excellent (ToolkitHelp).
+However, I’ve seen many of us never look into those documentations.

 Client Spy is part of ConfigMgr2012 Toolkit and can be downloaded from the This LINK

-If you want to connect to remote computer using Client Spy then select Tools –> Connect.
+If you want to connect to the remote computer using Client Spy, then select Tools –> Connect.

-As mentioned above, this is SCCM 2012 client side troubleshooting tool which can help you with the troubleshooting of :
+As mentioned above, this is the SCCM 2012 client-side troubleshooting tool that can help you with the troubleshooting of :